Today’s Q&A will be alllll about graphic design. I’m goin’ back to my roots y’all.

 That’s the first question.
 If they have a portfolio, look at it.
 A portfolio isn’t always the best indicator honestly though, because I feel like it’s like a resume almost.
 Like you just put the pretty stuff out there and not necessarily the stuff that people need to see.
 So I don’t even share a portfolio anymore.
 I have a couple where I’ll call it out in testimonials and stuff and be like, ooh, I made this one.
 I have one of those on my site, but I don’t, I don’t usually share that unless people specifically ask for it.
 Just because I feel that’s not the most important thing.

-If there’s enough work in it, you can get the general idea of their abilities still.
-Yeah, especially if you’re hiring – and I didn’t really talk about this – I think that’s what I’ll do next week is talking about website stuff.
+And I didn’t really talk about this – I think that’s what I’ll do next week is talking about website stuff.
 Specifically web designers and website stuff like the purpose of your website.
 But if you are hiring a designer and they say that they’re a web designer and they say that they’re a really good graphic designer, not only their portfolio, but look at their own stuff.
 Like, I can’t tell you how many times I go to people’s websites and they’re like, I’m a wordpress designer and I’m so good at this and look at all my stuff and my portfolio, but their own website looks shit.
 Look at that, too.
 Not just what they can do for others.
 Because it’s important what they can do for their clients obviously, but having their own shit together tells you a lot about them.
 Hopefully it’s good.
 But I see it all the time where it’s not good.
 So check their own stuff.

 I look for for variety.
 Yeah, especially if you go for a, just not a specialized niche designer, just a freelance graphic designer – that’s where you would really want to look at the variety of different things that they do and specifically if they can do what you’re looking for.
 That’s where those archetypes come in, too.
 If you’re a hero archetype, but most everything in their portfolio is frilly, sparkly, girly stuff, it’s probably not a good fit.
 Just really understanding what you need and what you want before you get in there and start talking to people is really important.